wangela/pixster/README.md

 When creating the movie details view controller, I made the VC class a UICollectionViewController instead of a UIViewController and had runtime issues.
 Now I know these are two different things.

+I wanted to make the table cells pretty and responsive on all device sizes but I think it will be more efficient to use next week's lesson in AutoLayout to accomplish this.

 ## License
 Graphics credits:
 - "tickets" by Daouna Jeong from [the Noun Project](https://thenounproject.com)
 - "TV" by Manasa from [the Noun Project](https://thenounproject.com)
 - "list" by unlimicon from [the Noun Project](https://thenounproject.com)
+- "grid" by O s t r e a from [the Noun Project](https://thenounproject.com)

   MIT License